Beauty and the Beast: Chapter 5: Beauty Returns Home

-When the two months have passed, she envisions the Beast dying alone on the castle grounds and hastens to return despite her brothers' resolve to prevent her from doing so.
+That night, she dreams of the Beast dying alone on the palace grounds and hastens to return despite her brothers' resolve to prevent her from doing so.

-Once she is back in the castle, Beauty's fears are confirmed as she finds the Beast near death in a cave on the grounds.
-Seeing this, Beauty is distraught, realizing that she loves him.
-She fetches water from a nearby spring, which she uses to resuscitate him.
+Once she is back in the palace, Beauty's fears are confirmed when she finds the Beast near death in a cave on the grounds.
+Seeing this, Beauty is distraught, realising that she loves him.
+With some monkeys' help, Beauty fetches water from a nearby spring, which she uses to resuscitate the Beast.

-The next night when the Beast proposes, Beauty agrees to marry him.
+The next night when the Beast proposes, Beauty agrees.
 The sky is lit up by a magical fireworks show.
-That night he goes to bed with her, falling into an enchanted sleep as soon as he lies down.
+That night, the Beast falls asleep beside Beauty.

+Chapter 6: Beauty Meets the Prince

+When Beauty dreams of the Unknown again, he and the lady tell her that all will be revealed when she wakes up.

-When Beauty wakes up next to him the next morning she finds that the Beast has transformed into the unknown man from her dreams.
-Beauty learns that the Beast is a prince.
-Just then, the Fairy who has been appearing to Beauty in her dreams arrives with the Prince's mother, the Queen.
-The Queen's joy falters when she learns that Beauty is a lowly merchant's daughter.
-The Fairy then chastises the Queen and reveals that Beauty is actually a princess and that they are each her aunts.
-Beauty's birth father was the Queen's brother, the King of Fortunate Island.
-He believed that Beauty died as a baby.
-Beauty's birth mother was the Fairy's sister.
+In the morning, Beauty finds that the Beast has transformed into the Unknown, revealing they are the same person.
+Beauty is then visited by a Queen and the dream lady who is a Fairy who arrive in a chariot drawn by white stags.
+The Fairy explains to Beauty that the Unknown is a Prince, whose mother is displeased that her son has become engaged to a merchant's daughter and not a princess.
+When the Prince wakes up, the Fairy reveals that Beauty is indeed a princess: the daughter of the Queen's brother, the King of the Fortunate Island and the Fairy's sister.
+The Queen apologises to Beauty and she and the Fairy leaves the couple.

-When the matter of Beauty's background is resolved, she requests that the Prince tell his tale.